-The Feather River Consolidated Master Plan will identify ways to create a vibrant and inviting urban riverscape that blends seamlessly into the existing, burgeoning Historic Downtown District, and to do so by strategically investing in this vision by carefully using funds provided by the FERC Settlement Agreement which provided the establishment of the Supplemental Benefits Fund (SBF) to oversee what could amount to $61,270,000 and more over a ﬁfty-year period.
+The Feather River Conceptual Plan "A Vision for the Future of the Low Flow Channel" will identify ways to create a vibrant and inviting urban riverscape that blends seamlessly into the existing, burgeoning Historic Downtown District, and to do so by strategically investing in this vision by carefully using funds provided by the FERC Settlement Agreement which provided the establishment of the Supplemental Benefits Fund (SBF) to oversee what could amount to $61,270,000 and more over a ﬁfty-year period.

 Mission Statement of the Supplemental Beneﬁts Fund

 “Investing in recreational and related projects with a nexus (proximity) of the Feather River to improve the quality of life and stimulate economic development in the Oroville Region”